 How to get a Wedlake Bell training contract

-Wedlake Bell offers six training contracts each year.
+Wedlake Bell offers eight training contracts each year.
 HR head Natalie King tells us the firm is after candidates who are “well rounded, happy to be exposed to different areas and open to new opportunities.”
 She adds: “We're a sociable, friendly and supportive firm with a diverse mix of talent – we look for people who fit in well with that.”
 Law and non-law graduates are equally encouraged to apply, as are those who've had a previous career, though bear in mind that candidates are expected to have the usual minimum 2:1 degree.
 The firm also partners with Rare Recruitment.

 Application and interviews

 Prospective trainees at Wedlake Bell need to be solid across the academic, extracurricular and work experience spheres alike.
-The online application form, which is the same for both vacation scheme and straight-to-training-contract applicants, contains room for a covering letter – for this, candidates need to concentrate on structure and grammar, as well as content itself.
+The online application form, which is the same for both vacation scheme and straight-to-training-contract applicants, contains room for a covering letter.
+For this, candidates need to concentrate on structure and grammar as well as the content itself.

 The second interview also incorporates a set of written tests.
 “They're not necessarily about the legal profession, but they do test all the obvious skills like organisation, grammar, spelling and common sense,” says King, adding that the content of these change annually.